AT-Publishing/website/_posts/2017-10-18-cards-noneu.md

 - "/editorial/storm.jpg"

 image_alt:
-- "For non-EU residents, the latest regulation storm seems to be a sh1tshorm."
+- "For non-EU residents, the latest regulation storm seems to be a sh1tshorm.
+Storm image via Pexels."
 categories:
 - basics
 chart: []